pr0g/as/README.md

 As all the types I'm creating are pretty simple I decided not to hide any internal state, so all members are public.
 This was a design choice to make writing expressions such as `v.x += value;` easier than `v.set_x(v.get_x() + value)`.
 This may well be a decision I regret and I know there are downsides to this (harder to know when a value changes, you lose a bit of abstraction) but for my use case this is a trade off I'm willing to make (I've slowly learnt everything in programming is a tradeoff and nothing is perfect 😖)

 All functions are implemented as free functions.
-I wanted to avoid using static functions because you get into problems with circular includes when static functions on oe type need a type in another file, and you'd like the API to be symmetrical.
+I wanted to avoid using static functions because you get into problems with circular dependencies, for example when static functions on one type need to include a type in another file and you'd like the API to be symmetrical.

 For example if we want to be able to create a quaternion from a 3 by 3 matrix and vice versa, the api might look like this: